indigo-biosystems/hyperion/README.md

 As of this writing, allowable codes are

-- 'missing'
+- "missing"
-- 'missing_field'
+- "missing_field'
-- 'invalid'
+- "invalid"
-- 'unsupported'
+- "unsupported"
-- 'already_exists'
+- "already_exists"

 Each field is a string.
 Depending on the code, some fields may not apply.
 Inapplicable fields are always present, with the empty string